lancerushing/mini/README.md

 # "Mini" web application

-A small web application used for POC and skeleton for new project.
+A small web application used to skeleton a new project.

 ## Features